SEED-VT/FedDebug/README.md

 # 2. FedDebug: Faulty Client Localization

 At a given faulty round in an FL campaign, `FedDebug` can automatically identify faulty clients without needing test data or labels.
-The following steps provide a walk-through of this feature using a reconfigurable python notebook.
+The following steps provide a walk-through of this feature using both reconfigurable computational notebooks as well as local python setup.

 ## 2.1 Installation

 ### Google Colab Setup

-> ***Make sure you configure notebook with GPU: Click Edit->notebook settings->hardware accelerator->GPU***
+> ***Make sure you configure the notebook with GPU: Click Edit->notebook settings->hardware accelerator->GPU***

 Copy & paste the following commands in the ***first cell*** of notebook (e.g., `artifact.ipynb`) on `Google Colab`.